rse-council/researchsoftware.org/council.md

 | Nordic-RSE  | Radovan Bast | radovan.bast@uit.no |
 | US-RSE  | Daniel S. Katz | d.katz@ieee.org |
 | US-RSE  | Nicole Brewer | brewer36@purdue.edu |

-## Events

-Have a look at the [Council Events](council/events.html) page for a list of events run by member associations of potential international interest.
-Note that, in addition, most associations maintain their own complete list of their events.